 DeFi, short for decentralized finance, is the foundation for a new, open financial system that gives people more control of their finances and reduces dependence on large financial institutions.
 A few popular categories include cryptocurrency exchanges, lending platforms, wallets, and stablecoins.
 The DeFi space has only been around since mid-2017 but has already seen serious growth.
 In February 2020, the total amount of digital currencies locked in DeFi applications exceeded $1 Billion.
-After falling to a low of $360 Million in early April, the figure has rebounded significantly and sits just over $600 Million.
+After falling to a low of $360 Million in early April, the figure has rebounded significantly and sits just over $700 Million.

 In this article, we’ll talk about what DeFi is— and what it isn’t.
 We’ll also look at the problems DeFi solves and discuss why it has gained so much momentum in recent years.
 Finally, we’ll highlight several examples of DeFi applications within the blockchain space.

 DeFi applications foster an open financial system in which ordinary users can lend, borrow, and exchange money using software, rather than a bank.
 Whereas the traditional financial sector charges high fees and can be a painful experience, DeFi makes financial services cheaply available with a few clicks of the mouse.

 Let’s now look at the technology required to run DeFi applications, define which applications are considered a part of the DeFi space, and examine potential security challenges.

 Foundations of DeFi

 DeFi applications are built on top of public blockchains or other varieties of distributed ledger technology that support the storage and transfer of virtual currencies.
 This stands in contrast to traditional financial applications, which use fiat currencies and rely upon a single database controlled by a financial institution.